Afida Turner

-Afida Turner (born Hafidda Messaï on December 22, 1976) is a French media personality.
-In 2007, she married musician Ronnie Turner.
-In 2011, she released the singles Come With Me, followed by Born an Angel, from her studio album Paris-Hollywood.

-Turner has appeared in small roles in several films.

-She also starred in the stageplay Requiem for une conne (2022).
-In 2022, she released the single Étienne.
+Afida Turner (born Hafidda Messaï; December 22, 1976) is a French media personality and singer.
+She has released two studio albums and several singles, singing both in French and in English.
+She has also appeared in small roles in multiple films and starred in the stage play Requiem for une conne (2022).
+She was married to musician Ronnie Turner from 2007 until his death in 2022.

 Biography

 Afida Turner was born in Auchel, France.
 Her father was from Algeria and her mother from Réunion.
 When she was two years old, her father beat her mother to death.
 She lived with foster families until she was 16.
 She then worked as a saleswoman in ready-to-wear and was once employed by the Parisian bar-lounge Buddha Bar.

-In the 1990s, she started a singing career, releasing the song "Crazy About You" in 1998.
-She came to the public and media attention in 2002 by appearing in the second season of Loft Story, a reality show, as Lesly.
+In the 1990s, she started a singing career, releasing her debut single "Crazy About You" in 1998.
+She came to the public and media attention in 2002 by appearing in the second season of the French reality TV show Loft Story under the name Lesly.

-In 2002, Turner signed with Sony Music and released her first album called Rock Attitude under the name Lesly Mess.
+In 2002, Turner signed with Sony Music and released her debut studio album Roc Attitude under the name Lesly Mess in 2003.

 Turner made appearances in three films, Shut Up and Shoot (2006), The Sweep (2008) and Single Black Female (2009).

-In 2011, she released her second album called Paris-Hollywood, including the smash hit single Come With Me.
+In 2011, she released her second studio album Paris-Hollywood, which included the single "Come with Me".
 She subsequently appeared as a guest star and host on various French TV shows.

 In 2013, she played a role in the film Visions Interdites.

 In 2018, she played a role in the drama Lumière Noire by Enguerrand Jouvin.

 In 2022, she played the lead in Requiem pour une conne by Baptiste Souriau at Théâtre Trévise, Paris starting in January and running successfully for six months.

-In July 2022, she released a cover version of Guesch Patti′s song Étienne.
+In July 2022, she released a cover version of Guesch Patti's song "Étienne".